pswazinna/LION/index.markdown

 {: style="text-align:center"}
 [Read the Full Paper](https://arxiv.org/abs/2205.10629)

+We present LION: Learning in Interactive Offline eNvironments - an offline RL algorithm that may at runtime change its behavior based on a user's personal preference regarding the proximity to previously observed behavior, resolving issues related to both trust and hyperparameter tuning for offline reinforcement learning.

 ___

-We present LION: Learning in Interactive Offline eNvironments - an offline RL algorithm that may at runtime change its behavior based on a user's personal preference regarding the proximity to previously observed behavior, resolving issues related to both trust and hyperparameter tuning for offline reinforcement learning.
+## Industrial Benchmark Results
 ![Results](/imgs/ib_all_newlabel.png){:class="img-responsive"}
-Comparison with prior model-free and model-based offline RL algorithms.
+Comparison with prior model-free and model-based offline RL algorithms on the Industrial Benchmark.
 We show evaluation performance and distance to the original policy for the LION approach over the chosen λ hyperparameter.
 State of the art baselines are added as dashed lines with their standard set of hyperparameters (results from [Swazinna et al. 2022](https://arxiv.org/abs/2201.05433)).
 Even though the baselines all exhibit some hyperparameter that controls the distance to the original policy, all are implemented differently and we can neither map them to a corresponding lambda value of our algorithm, nor change the behavior at runtime, which is why we display them as dashed lines over the entire λ spectrum.

 ___